sirionfeingold/AI-translation-library-for-web-applications/Arbeitsplan/Arbeitsplan.md

     <td><b>Refactor</b> <br>Change the translate rake using the sy18nc gem<br></td>
     <td>Benjamin</td>
     <td>2:45h</td>
-    <td>Implementation in the rake task "translate" was not that hard, had to find a way, so that all the people using
+    <td>Implementation in the rake task "translate" was not that hard.
+But I had to find a way, so that all the people using
     the gem install the sy18nc version which is on the github of Joel.
 It has to be in the Gemfile of the rails project</td>
     <td style="background-color: #b9f2ae; color: black">Done</td>
   </tr>